Johnson & Johnson has yet to settle its Invega lawsuits, so it’s impossible to say for sure what sort of relief plaintiffs might receive.

 ClassAction.com v.
 Johnson & Johnson (Ongoing)

-Our firm is one of the largest personal injury firms in the country, with more than 300 attorneys and a support staff of 1,500.
-To date, we have won more than $2 billion for 200,000 clients.
+Our firm is one of the largest personal injury firms in the country, with nearly 350 attorneys and a support staff of about 2,000.
+To date, we have recovered $5 billion for 200,000 clients.

 We aim to hold J&J accountable for their actions—as such, we are currently exploring Invega cases against the pharmaceutical giant.